 - Designer because your stuff has to look good

 - Developer for your website or websites.
 You cannot compete effectively and meet your growth goals if you launch a new website and let it sit static for months or years on end.
 That set-it-and-forget approach doesn't work in a world where everything is digital first.
 It's a really easy way to get disrupted by companies that aren't sitting on their hands for years.
 Want an easy way to tell if there’s a problem?
-Look at copyright year in the website footer.
+Look at the copyright year in the website footer.

 - Landing page conversion and optimization specialist

-- Email marketing and workflow automation specialist that can properly segment and personalize to accelerate leads into marketing qualified leads, sales qualified leads, and sales opportunities
+- Email marketing and workflow automation specialist that can properly segment and personalize to accelerate leads into marketing-qualified leads, sales-qualified leads, and sales opportunities

 - Sales enablement and sales ops specialist that administers the CRM, supports the sales team, and handles closed-loop reporting